 Get rid of baked-on food on glass baking dishes: Grab a piece of aluminium foil, roll it into a ball, squirt a bit of dishwashing detergent and go to town on that caked-on cheese/pasta sauce/burnt bits on your glass baking dishes.
 FYI – if you can, soak the dish in boiling water as soon as you empty the food out to soften the grossness a bit – the less elbow grease required, the better.

 Get rid of animal hair from your carpets: Got a hairy pet?
-I’m not an animal lover so this is so gross to me, but if you have pet hair in your carpets, use a squeegee to easily get it out of the fibres and it’ll come together like one, big fur ball.
+I’m not an animal lover so this is so gross to me, but if you have pet hair in your carpet, use a squeegee to easily get it out of the fibres and it’ll come together like one, big fur ball.
 A bit revolting, a lot brilliant.
+But if you just don’t have the time to clean all your carpets, CleaningPro are cleaning carpets of various fibres and I must say that they can do their work pretty well.

 Remove lipstick stains from clothing: Lipstick on your collar?
 Even dirty dogs (or clumsy ladies) need to know how to remove it and it’s easy peasy.
 Spray the stain with hairspray and leave it to sit for about ten minutes, then dab the area with a damp cloth and chuck into your washing machine.
 Evidence is GONE!